freeCodeCamp/camperchan/README.md

 ## Running locally

 1. Be sure to provide the `TOKEN` environment variable, otherwise the bot will throw an error.
+   This variable should be from your discord api information
 2. Run in dev mode with:

 ```bash